What factors influence the price of a custom SaaS project?

 3.1 Connections to ERP, CRM, or business applications

 Connecting to software such as Sage, Cegid, Microsoft Dynamics, or even in-house CRM software requires the development of APIs or connectors.
 These software integrations are critical to ensuring data uniqueness, centralization, and process unification.
-The cost varies depending on the interfaces, the volume of data, and the complexity of the synchronization rules.
+The cost varies depending on the interfaces, data volume, and complexity of the synchronization rules.

-Creating automation scenarios (e.g., automatic email sending, reminders, invoices, CRM synchronization, etc.) is useful for saving time, improving customer relations, and optimizing time management, but these developments require precise workflows, fine-tuning, unit testing, and a good knowledge of the applications.
+Creating automation scenarios (e.g., automatic sending of emails, reminders, invoices, CRM synchronization, etc.) is useful for saving time, improving customer relations, and optimizing time management, but these developments require precise workflows, fine-tuning, unit testing, and a good knowledge of the applications.

 4. Maintenance, scalability, and support

 A scalable management solution requires a maintenance budget: hotfixes, security patches, version upgrades, technical support.
 This is the natural life cycle of any enterprise software or management software package.
-These costs must be included in the software implementation to avoid unpleasant surprises.
+The implementation of the software must include these costs to avoid unpleasant surprises.

 4.2 User support and assistance